exceljs/exceljs/README.md

     dob: new Date()
 };

+// Insert a page break prior to the row row.addPageBreak();

 // Iterate over all rows that have values in a worksheet worksheet.eachRow(function(row, rowNumber) {
     console.log('Row ' + rowNumber + ' = ' + JSON.stringify(row.values));